The term paper should have been handed in in the semester before last...

 The group offer is intended as a supplement to psychotherapeutic treatment.

-Date: Mondays, 11 am to 12.30 pm
+Dates: Mondays, 11 a.m. to 12.30 p.m.

 Group leader: Cordula Schrör

 Students with attention deficit disorder (AD(H)S) often describe difficulties of this kind.
 They are often restless, suffer from sleep disorders and inexplicable mood swings.
-And they find it difficult to complete their studies successfully and satisfactorily: The level of independent learning, motivation, time management and stress tolerance required often makes those affected doubt themselves and not infrequently leads to them dropping out of university.
+And they find it difficult to complete their studies successfully and satisfactorily: The level of independent learning, motivation, time management and stress tolerance required often causes those affected to doubt themselves and not infrequently leads to them dropping out of university.

 Group leader: Simone Buchholz

-Workshop leader: Hanna Weber
+Group leader: Hanna Weber

 Our two-day seminar offers you the opportunity to deal with your personal speech anxiety in a safe environment.
-You will learn to better understand your anxiety and its symptoms.
+You will learn to better understand your fear and its symptoms.
 Different coping strategies will be presented and tested.
 The aim of the seminar is to improve your ability to deal with anxiety-inducing speaking situations more calmly in the future and perhaps even to (re)discover the joy of presenting.

 The workshop is usually held once a semester and takes place on the campus of the University of Bremen.
 If you are interested in participating in this group, a preliminary discussion can be arranged via our secretariat.